 Robus - Part 2: The topology management

-Robus will rely on the unique ID distributed during the Luos engine's detection (Node_ID).
+).
 Luos engine will need topological information to provide a unique ID during detection.
 Robus needs to be able to detect the nodes neighbors in the network and to share this information to Luos engine, allowing a proper topology detection.

 Topology detection using PTP lines